Alfonso Brescia

-Alfonso Brescia (6 January 1930 – 6 June 2001) was an Italian film director.
-Brescia began working in film against his father's wishes, and eventually directed his first film Revolt of the Praetorians in 1964.
+Alfonso Brescia (6 January 1930 – 6 June 2001) was an Italian film director and screenwriter.
+He began working in film against his father's wishes, and eventually directed his first film Revolt of the Praetorians in 1964.
 Brescia worked in several genres in the Italian film industry, including five science fiction films he directed following the release of Star Wars.
-Brescia's work slowed down towards the late 1980s, and his last film Club Vacanze could not get distribution.
+His work slowed down towards the late 1980s, and his last film Club Vacanze could not get distribution.

 Biography

-Alfonso Brescia was born in Rome on January 6, 1930.
-Brescia was the son of a film producer and entered the film business against his father's will.
+Alfonso Brescia was born in Rome on 6 January 1930.
+He was the son of a film producer and entered the film business against his father's will.
 His father had him work as a production driver, which involved getting up early to persuade him against entering the business which did not work.
 He began work as an assistant director as well as working in production offices, eventually directing his first film Revolt of the Praetorians in 1964.